ProductBuilders/productbuilders/README.md

 ## Author

-Product Builders is created and maintained by [Angshuman Gupta](https://github.com/angshu-min-js), a product leader with experience at companies like Zalando, Zeta, and Ola.
+Product Builders is created and maintained by [Angshuman Gupta](https://github.com/angshu-min-js), a product leader with experience at multinationals, tech unicorn and early stage startups.

 ## License